slonopot/Beenius/README.md

 4. Configurable token.
 Plugin is using an anonymous Android app token which might be eventually revoked so you're able to replace it with your personal one.
 5. Configurable lyrics source marker.
 Plugin will append "Source: Genius via Beenius" to the lyrics' beginning if enabled.
 6. Configurable title trim.
 This option will remove all content in brackets from the title.
 By default MusicBee removes only features in the round brackets, this option will remove all content in `[]`, `{}`, `<>` and `()`.
+7. Configurable tag removal.
+This option will remove all [Intro], [Verse] and alike tags.
 Restart MusicBee to apply changes.

 ### Logic